What is Sarriball? How Chelsea's tactics have changed after Antonio Conte era

 Smooth and seamless passing between midfielders to intimidate opposition defenders is a trademark of Sarri's style of play, which in turn forces the back-line to attack the ball – leading to more spaces being opened for the attackers to capitalise on, roam freely in and go for the jugular.

-Whereas Conte instilled defensive lineups and shapes into his Chelsea team, it is an attacking mindset that Sarri will be implementing onto his newly-inherited squad.
+Whereas Conte instilled defensive lineups and shapes into his Chelsea team, it is an attacking mindset that Sarri has been trying to implement.

-The biggest change to Chelsea's system will be Sarri shifting the defensive line to a back four, essentially unsurpsing Conte's more evenly favoured lineup.
-Victor Moses will be tasked with being deployed as a winger, with Cesar Azpilicueta taking on full-back duties, while Marcos Alonso and Davide Zappacosta will need to have their positions re-jigged.
+The biggest change to Chelsea's system will be Sarri shifting the defensive line to a back four, essentially usurping Conte's more evenly favoured lineup.
+Cesar Azpilicueta has took on full-back duties, while Marcos Alonso and Davide Zappacosta had their positions re-jigged.

-Sarriball requires just as much tactical preparation as it does physical, another reason as to why Jorginho remained on the pitch – and Sarri's players will face a test against time in order to be affiliated with the new attacking philosophy come the new Premier League season.
+Sarriball requires just as much tactical preparation as it does physical – and Sarri's players continue to face a test against time in order to be affiliated with the new attacking philosophy.